mettyw/MaterialColorSimulator/README.md

 ## How does it work?
 * phone mockups are drawn as SVG images
+* the SVGs are made inline in order to share the website's CSS
-* each themable item in the SVG has a CSS class (e.g. colorOnPrimary)
+* each themable item in the SVG has a CSS class (e.g. button-filled-container)
-* mockup SVGs are made inline in order to share the website's CSS
+* the CSS class uses CSS variables
-* color picker changes the color of the CSS classes
+* color picker changes the value of the CSS variables
-* the CSS class color map is transformed to Android XML files
+* the map of colors is transformed to Android XML files for export

 ## Feedback & Contributions
 Very welcome!